 The intended application will dictate the optimal fabric weight, fiber, and treatments for your hiking trousers.
 For cooler temperatures, a heavier stretch woven nylon fabric is preferred.
 For warm weather, a lighter and more loosely woven polyester or nylon – perhaps even with mesh vents – would be more comfortable.
 A permethrin treatment is a must for lighter, loosely woven fabrics during peak bug seasons; otherwise, bugs will bite through where the fabric is flush against the skin.

-Rain pants or waterproof hiking pants are best for windy, wet, and cold conditions.
+Rain, waterproof or hardshell pants are best for windy, wet, and cold conditions.
 Rain pants need to be long enough and loose-fitting or stretchy as they will probably be worn over other pants and thus should fully cover them without restricting movement.
 Full-length zippers allow you to pull them on over your shoes, boots or crampons, and for ventilation.
 They are usually made of nylon and waterproof breathable material.
 Unsurprisingly, quality rain pants are heavier and/or more expensive, while most light options aren’t very durable.
 Avoid wearing rain pants in summer because shorts and convertible pants are usually much better options in warmer conditions as they’re much more breathable and dry quickly when damp.
+Snow pants are similar to rain pants (they are designed to keep you dry in bad weather) but they are best for hard-charging performance in winter’s cold snow.
+Snow pants usually have wide-leg openings with zippers to accommodate different styles of ski and snowboard boots.

-Shorts are preferred by many backpackers as they provide excellent ventilation, freedom, and comfort.
+Shorts are preferred by many backpackers (though it seems that shorts aren’t as popular among women as they’re among men) as they provide excellent ventilation, freedom, and comfort.
 Moreover, they are lightweight and offer great breathability in hot weather as well as freedom of movement while negotiating any kind of terrain.
 Shorts and hiking pants make a good combination for changing weather.
-Though some hikers use shorts even in cold weather, they're best for backpacking in hot conditions.
-Bushwhacking isn't recommended as walking through dense thickets of thorny bushes and small trees might result in discomfort, pain, and bloody legs.
+Though some hikers use shorts even in cold weather, they’re best for backpacking in hot conditions.
+Bushwhacking isn’t recommended as walking through dense thickets of thorny bushes and small trees might result in discomfort, pain, and bloody legs.

 Accessories – headwear, gloves, socks, and gaiters